 Alpha arbutin is naturally derived from bearberry plant, it’s also found in cranberries, blueberries, wheat, and pears.
 Alpha arbutin prevents the formation of melanin, as it functions as a tyrosinase inhibitor to provide skin lightening and brightening effects.
 It does this by gradually but effectively reducing melanin production in the skin, which contributes to skin luminosity.

 To test the efficacy of tranexamic acid and alpha arbutin together, I decided to go for products containing only these active ingredients.
-Having said that, I reached out for Good Molecules Discoloration Correction Serum, which contains 2% tranexamic acid derivative (cetyl tranexamate mesylate) and 4% niacinamide to enhance skin barrier function, alongside The Ordinary Alpha Arbutin 2% + HA, which contains 2% alpha arbutin and hyaluronic acid for skin hydration.
+Having said that, I reached out for Good Molecules Discoloration Correcting Serum, which contains 3%(previously 2%) tranexamic acid derivative (cetyl tranexamate mesylate) and 4% niacinamide to enhance skin barrier function, alongside The Ordinary Alpha Arbutin 2% + HA, which contains 2% alpha arbutin and hyaluronic acid for skin hydration.

 These product-combination was used for five (5) weeks on dark spots-affected area.